Business Post: Founding to Irish financial crisis

 The Sunday Business Post was co-founded by four people: the economist and editor Damien Kiberd, Aileen O'Toole (former editor of Business & Finance), Frank Fitzgibbon (editor of The Sunday Times Ireland) and James Morrissey (spokesperson for Denis O'Brien).

 The SBP was previously owned by Thomas Crosbie Holdings (TCH).
 It was then owned by Key Capital, Paul Cooke and staff members (6% equity for staff).
 It was then owned by Sunrise Media, the shareholders of which include Key Capital.
 It is now owned by Kilcullen Capital Partners.

 The paper's first edition appeared on 26 November 1989.
 While TCH's other major newspaper titles, the Irish Examiner and Evening Echo, are based in Cork, the Post is published in Dublin.
 The paper describes itself as "Ireland's Political, Economic and Financial Newspaper".
 It is a general newspaper with a strong emphasis on commerce, politics and financial markets.
 The newspaper does not have a sports section or letters section.
 Three supplements are published weekly with the newspaper: Post Plus, The Magazine, an entertainment and features magazine; and a property supplement.
 A once-monthly Computers in Business magazine is also included.

 Ted Harding succeeded Kiberd as editor of the paper in 2001 and edited the paper for three years, resigning in October 2004.

+Digital archives

+On January 20, 2025 the newspaper was made available on the Irish Newspaper Archives.